atym/Lab6a/README.md

 GitHub will be a helpful tool in *collaborative programming*.

 I will be back to delete this sentence later.
 Watch out!

+iterating rasters to run statistics on small scales of study region

+*UPDATED README*